 3 simple steps to lose weight as fast as possible.
 Read now

-This is a detailed review of the raw food diet.
-It explains what to eat, provides a sample menu, and examines the science behind this diet.
+This is a detailed review of the raw food diet, explaining what to eat, providing a sample menu, and examining the science and health benefits behind this popular diet.

 Diets